Plumsail/documents-docs/source/flow/create-custom-connector.rst

 Then click *'Continue'*.
 You should see authentication type screen:

 .. image:: ../_static/img/getting-started/2-flow-accesskey-label.png
-   :alt: Microsoft Flow access key
+   :alt: Power Automate (Microsoft Flow) access key

 Fill in *'Label'* with the value *'Access Key'* and click *'Create connector'*: